att9992/Data-Engineer-Project/README.md

   + Data quality operators are used at appropriate position.
 In case of DAG failures email triggers can be configured to let the team know about pipeline failures.

 * Make it available to 100+ people
+  + The more people accessing the database the more cpu resources you need to get a fast experience.
+By using a distributed database you can improve your replications and partitioning to get faster query results for each user.
   + We can set the concurrency limit for your Amazon Redshift cluster.
 While the concurrency limit is 50 parallel queries for a single period of time, this is on a per cluster basis, meaning you can launch as many clusters as fit for you business.